drewamorbordelon/CPI/README.md

 # Consumer Price Inflation - Rate of Change
 Building a classification model that predicts 'consumer price inflation'.
-CLassification regarding the Rate of Change (Deceleration and Acceleration)
+Classification regarding the Rate of Change (Deceleration and Acceleration)